Fate of Russia warship unclear after Ukrainians claim strike

 The AP could not independently verify the incident, but Ukraine and its supporters consider it an iconic moment of defiance.
 The country recently unveiled a postage stamp commemorating it.

 Russia invaded on Feb.
-24, but its ground advance stalled in the face of strong Ukrainian resistance with the help of Western arms, and Russia has lost potentially thousands of fighters.
+24 and has lost potentially thousands of fighters.
 The conflict has killed untold numbers of Ukrainian civilians and forced millions more to flee.

+It’s also further inflated prices at grocery stores and gasoline pumps because Ukraine and Russia are major producers of crops and energy, while dragging on the global economy.
+The head of the International Monetary Fund said Thursday that the war helped push the organization to downgrade economic forecasts for 143 countries.

-Russian authorities on Thursday accused Ukraine of sending two low-flying military helicopters across the border and firing on residential buildings in the village of Klimovo in Russia’s Bryansk region, some 11 kilometers (7 miles) from the frontier.
+Also Thursday, Russian authorities accused Ukraine of sending two low-flying military helicopters across the border and firing on residential buildings in the village of Klimovo in Russia’s Bryansk region, some 11 kilometers (7 miles) from the frontier.
 Russia’s Investigative Committee said seven people, including a toddler, were wounded.

 Russia’s state security service had earlier said Ukrainian forces fired mortar rounds at a border post in Bryansk as refugees were crossing, forcing them to flee.